NitorCreations/vault/rust/README.md

 cargo run --release
 ```

-Cargo will output the executable to either
+Depending on which build profile is used, Cargo will output the executable to either:

 ```shell
 rust/target/debug/vault
 rust/target/release/vault
 ```

-depending on which build profile is used.

 ## Install